 This follows my first post about my ovarian cyst story and the symptoms to look out for.
-If you haven’t read my full ovarian cyst experience I recommend starting there first.
+If you haven’t read my full ovarian cyst experience and are searching for complex ovarian cyst stories I recommend starting there first.

 As a quick recap, I was diagnosed with a football-sized ovarian cyst in October 2017.
 I underwent a laparotomy to have the cyst, my left ovary, and fallopian tube removed.
 Now that it’s been over a year since that ovarian cyst experience, I thought I would write an update to my previous post for those interested and/or experiencing the same thing.

 While the surgery and prospect of cancer are scary, I hope by sharing my story I’ve helped some women get diagnosed quickly and cope with the process.

 Disclaimer: I am not a medical professional.
 Everything I write about is based on my own personal experience and research.
 Always consult a doctor if you suspect something is going on.

 In my previous post, I wrote about the healing process during the couple of months post-surgery.
 The first three weeks were the toughest for me.
 Having a laparotomy is a lot more painful and slow to heal than laparoscopic surgeries.
 Some women are lucky when their cysts can be removed with 3 small incisions.
 However, if the doctors suspect cancer they will usually perform a laparotomy to get a better look and perform other tests.

 My incision went from my pelvic area to about two inches above my belly button.
 It was stitched inside and stapled outside.

 While I was still stapled I kept reading forums online about the same surgery I had.
 Most of the posts involved complications post-surgery.
 Because of that, I was worried about the incision opening up after the staples were removed but that never happened.
 I now know that most people who have a good experience (no complications) aren’t the ones writing in the forums.